 |Hank Matthews stood outside the church office watching as people processed by, shaking hands with the pastor.
 He held the not-so-prestigious position of church treasurer in charge of counting the weekly collection.
 Finished with the count, he waited on his wife, Eve to come out of the sanctuary.
 He smiled and greeted many in the congregation as they shuffled by.
 While he enjoyed doing God’s work, he also preferred to be behind the scenes and in complete anonymity.|

 Ms. Schwartz, a slight, white-haired lady of 82 years, stood patiently in line.
 Her eyes fell on Hank, and she toddled toward him.
 Hank watched her with great interest, as this was quite unusual for Ruth not to greet the pastor.
 She approached with a gleam in her eyes, like the wonderment of a child about to meet Santa.

-“Hello, Hank.”
-Ruth stated in her usual elderly stutter.
-She had a slight speech impediment from a stroke a few years ago.
+“Hello, Hank,” Ruth stuttered, the result of a stroke a few years ago.
 Except for the stutter, she was not hard to understand.

 “Hello, Ruth.
 How are you today?”
 He smiled down at her from his six-foot-three-inch frame.

 “I have waited a long time for this day.”
 Her eyes sparkled with unmistakable joy.

 “Oh, you have?
 Well, that is wonderful.
 What is the special occasion?”
 Hank’s curiosity piqued.